soierr/gl-airline/README.md

 [WARNING]

 so there is concern that it might be a problem with project building using a newer version maven.
-If it happens try to comment this plugin exclusion in pom.xml, i.e:
+If it happens try to comment this plugin exclusions in pom.xml, i.e:

       <plugin>
         <artifactId>maven-jar-plugin</artifactId>